Emergent Quantum Valley Hall Insulator from Electron Interactions in Transition-Metal Dichalcogenide Heterobilayers: Results

 Following the recent experimental report \cite{b_field} we try to replicate the proposed topological phase transition induced by the presence of external magnetic field within the Coulomb-assisted hopping scenario presented by us in the previous Section (for $t_{\perp}=0$).
 Within the considered model, the Zeeman term can tune the topological gaps appearing at the two valleys of the mini Brillouin zone.
 However, with increasing $B_z$, the gap in one valley is enhanced while the other is suppressed.

+In this part of our analysis we slightly change the model parameters $U$ and $V$ so as the transition to the QAHI state is clearly visible with increasing magnetic field.
+Optimum values of $U$ and $D$ are chosen so that the band inversion is comparatively lower than the one in Fig. \ref{3_bands}(d) and the topological gap is reduced which is a perfect recipe for the topological transition shown here.
+Also, for larger $V$ taken here, the orbital splitting induced by the interactions suppresses the hybridization between the two bands which is needed to terminate mixing in one of the valleys to enter QAHI phase.
 We start with the following model parameters \(U\) = 129 meV, \(V\) = 24 meV, and \(D\) = 73 meV which lead to a topological gap opened as shown in Fig. \ref{qahi_QVHI}(a) for $B_z=0$.
 Similarly as before in such a situation we have $\mathcal{P}^{ll'}_{i\sigma j\bar\sigma}\equiv\mathcal{P}_{\perp}\neq 0$.
 However, under the application of small nonzero \(B_z\) the band inversion is reduced in the $K'$ valley, and consequently $|\mathcal{P}^{12}_{i\uparrow j\downarrow}|\equiv\mathcal{P}_{\perp}^{\uparrow\downarrow}$ is significantly suppressed since it corresponds to band mixing in the same valley [cf. Fig. \ref{qahi_QVHI}(d)].
 At the same time, the opposite situation takes place in the $K$ valley where the band inversion is enhanced together with the value of $|\mathcal{P}^{12}_{i\downarrow j\uparrow}|\equiv\mathcal{P}_{\perp}^{\downarrow\uparrow}$.
 For the critical value of $B_z=10$ mT some small band inversion at $K'$ still appears but the corresponding Coulomb assistant hopping is already zero.
 This leads to a loss of topological properties of one-half of the considered Kane-Mele-Hubbard model.
 Nevertheless, the $K$-valley gap is still topological.
 In such a state, a combination of topological insulating and normal metallic behavior appears.
 Further enhancement of the Zeeman term leads to opening of a trivial band gap at $K'$ and enhancement of the topological gap at $K$ meaning that a QAHI state should be observed [cf. Fig. \ref{qahi_QVHI}(d)].
 As a consequence under the influence of Zeeman effect we have a transition from QVHI state to QAHI state under fixed bias and interaction strengths (both on-site and inter-site).